Mississippi Band of Choctaw Indians: American Civil War and Reconstruction

 Conditions declined for the Choctaw after the Civil War and during Reconstruction.
-As conservative white Democrats worked to restore white supremacy and eliminate black suffrage, they passed a new constitution in 1890 that effectively disenfranchised blacks by creating barriers to voter registration.
-In addition, under racial segregation and Jim Crow laws, the whites included all people of color in the category of "other" or Negro (black), and required them to use segregated facilities.
+As conservative white Democrats worked to restore white supremacy and eliminate Black suffrage, they passed a new constitution in 1890 that effectively disenfranchised Black people by creating barriers to voter registration.
+In addition, under racial segregation and Jim Crow laws, the whites included all people of color in the category of "other" or Negro (Black), and required them to use segregated facilities.